hedi0/Smart_DustBin/README.md

     *   Connect your microcontroller board (e.g., Arduino UNO, ESP32) to your computer via USB.
     *   Select the correct board from `Tools > Board > [Your Board]`.
     *   Select the correct serial port from `Tools > Port > [Your Port]`.
+    *   Review the code for any specific pin configurations or Wi-Fi credentials that need to be updated for your setup.
+    *   Click the "Upload" button (right arrow icon) in the Arduino IDE to compile and flash the code to your board.